 2. Shiso (Perilla) leaves

 Shiso (しそ, 紫蘇) is a herb (mint family) used in salad, toppings, or garnish in Japanese cooking.
 It has a unique fragrance and flavor loved by the Japanese.

 Where to Get Shiso Leaves: Japanese grocery stores usually carry them in their produce section; however, it’s rare to find in other Asian grocery stores.
 A few JOC readers did tell me that their Asian market carries it, so you can still keep a lookout.
-Some people get shiso seeds from the Japanese seeding company Kitazawa Seed Co. in California and grow your own shiso in your garden!
+Some people get shiso seeds from this company online and grow their shiso in their garden!

 Substitute: There’s nothing like shiso leaves, but you can substitute with Perilla leaves from a Korean grocery store (but they do have a thicker texture and taste a bit different).

 3. Toasted Sesame Seeds